Establishing Child Custody in Nashville, TN

 Call us to learn about your rights after divorce or separation

 Resolving child custody issues that arise after divorce is never easy.
 However, with years of experience helping clients in the Nashville area confront this sensitive issue, our attorneys at Miller Upshaw Family Law, PLLC know how to resolve your issues and promote the best interests of your children.
 Located on Woodland Street in historic Edgefield, our Nashville office is within sight of the courthouse with free parking.
-Call us today at 615-454-9899 or contact us online to schedule a consultation with an experienced attorney.
+Call us today at 615-391-4200 or contact us online to schedule an in-person or video consultation with an experienced attorney.